 - The callosities on a Right Whales head are unique to each whale, much like a finger print to humans.

 - Southern Right Whales can grow up to 17m (56ft) with weights that exceed 50 tons.

-- The Southern Right whales Hermanus do not have teeth but baleen plates, of which there are over 200 on either side of their mouth, these plates are used to filter their food from the water.
+- No teeth?
+As a baleen whale they don’t have teeth but instead long baleen plates fill their jawlines.
+Over 200 on either side of their mouth.
+These plates are used to filter their food from the water.

 - The Southern Right is a filter feeder and mainly feeds during the summer months (January – May) in the Antarctic waters, consuming over 2 tons of Krill, copepods & amphipods daily.